luisalro/miax-MontecarloSimulation_Bootstrapping/README.md

-This lab was created by Fernando de la Calle, Python programming professor from mIA-X master's degree at BME Institute.

 ### Instructions

 In this exercise we are going to make a series of projections of the returns, investing in IBEX for a period of 5 years.